asdofindia/asdofindia.github.io/_posts/2015-11-26-shallow-clone.md

 You've to `git reset --hard upstream/master`

-And you'll lost the commits in the old branch too.
+And you'll lose the commits in the old branch too.

 ---